YottaDB/YDBDoc/MessageRecovery/errors.rst

 SRCSRVTOOMANY
 ---------------------

-SRCSRVTOOMANY, Cannot start more than xxxx source servers in primary instance file yyyy
+SRCSRVTOOMANY, Cannot start more than xxxx source servers in replication instance yyyy

 MUPIP Error: A maximum of 16 active and/or passive source servers are allowed at any point in time per instance.
 If 16 source servers are already running and another source server startup is attempted, it will issue this error.